aimat-lab/ML4pXRDs/README.md

 ## Training

-- TODO: Write about the available options in the beginning of the training script
+In order to perform the training, you first need to generate a dataset.
+This is based on the structures from the ICSD dataset.
+Thus, a license to the ICSD database is needed.

+- TODO: How to simulate the dataset

+In the beginning of the training script (`train_random_classifier.py`), you can find options of the training including detailed explanations.
+While you should look through all options, the following options need to be changed regardless:
+- "path_to_patterns"
+- "path_to_icsd_directory_local" or "path_to_icsd_directory_cluster"

 - TODO: Change configuration of computing nodes in the training script
 - TODO: Command line options of the training script

-- TODO: List the datasets that are used for validation
+- TODO: List the datasets that are used for validation Used validation sets:
-- TODO: ICSD data needed => Get license

-Used validation sets:
     - All ICSD entries
     - ICSD entries that match simulation parameters